mathmpr/url-shortener/README.md

 # Test

-All test are located in `./tests/Feature/`
+All tests are located in `./tests/Feature/`

 ## How to execute test